 Download Publicity Pack to read more

-The Heath Quartet are one of the most exciting British chamber ensembles of the moment and are being showcased by the Emerging Talent Scheme of the Wigmore Hall, with plans for the 2017/18 season including a cycle of Jörg Widmann’s string quartets.
+The Heath Quartet are one of the most exciting British chamber ensembles of the moment and are being showcased by the Emerging Talent Scheme of the Wigmore Hall, with performances in the 2017/18 season including a cycle of Jörg Widmann’s string quartets.

 The quartet’s debut CD was released in autumn 2015 on the Wigmore LIVE label featuring the Tippett quartets, winning the Gramophone Chamber Award 2016.
-The 2016/17 season sees their discography develop on the Harmonia Mundi label, with two releases featuring Tchaikovsky’s 1st and 3rd, and the complete Bartok quartets respectively – both projects part-funded by the Quartet’s Borletti-Buitoni Trust Special Ensemble Scholarship 2011.
+This was followed by two discs recorded for the Harmonia Mundi/PIAS label featuring Tchaikovsky’s first and third quartets (November 2016) and the complete Bartók quartets (June 2017) – both projects part-funded by the Quartet’s Borletti-Buitoni Trust Special Ensemble Scholarship 2011.

 Simón Bolívar String Quartet